-In a recent post we looked at how you could use Backblaze B2 in concert with CloudBerry to backup your Windows Server data to the Backblaze cloud.
-In the process, you could save up to 75% over similar solutions by using the B2/CloudBerry combination.
-But, what if you needed to backup 5 Windows Servers, or 10, or 100?
+In a recent post, we looked at how you could use Backblaze B2 Cloud Storage in concert with CloudBerry to back up your Windows Server data to the Backblaze cloud.
+In the process, you could save up to 75% over similar solutions by using the Backblaze B2/CloudBerry combination.
+But, what if you needed to back up five Windows Servers, or 10, or 100?
 Would the same solution work?
 More importantly, would the savings scale with the number of servers?
-The answer is yes to all these questions, but there’s a much easier way, use Backblaze B2 in combination with the CloudBerry Managed Backup Service (MBS).
+The answer is yes to all these questions, but there’s a much easier way—use Backblaze B2 in combination with the CloudBerry Managed Backup Service (MBS).

 Managed Service Providers